eversonscherrer/ubuntu-onie/README.md

 -rw-r--r-- 1 user user 18238940 Oct  9 10:15 ubuntu-focal-amd64-mini-ONIE.bin
 ```

-## Preparing the FTP image server
+## Preparing the HTTP image server

+The example assumes you are running an HTTP server on the same machine
+as the virtual machine.
+Using local qemu networking the HTTP server
+will be availabe within the VM using IP address 10.0.2.2.

 Put the `ubuntu-focal-amd64-mini-ONIE.bin` file and
-`ubuntu-preseed.txt` file into the document root of the FTP server:
+`ubuntu-preseed.cfg` file into the document root of the HTTP server:

 ```
-/ Navigate to the location where the downloaded files are located. build-host:~/ ftp -p your.ftp.ip.address
-/ type user and password to FTP server,

-/ Upload ubuntu-preseed.cfg and ubuntu-focal-amd64-mini-ONIE.bin to FTP server.
-build-host:~/ put ubuntu-preseed.cfg
-build-host:~/ put ubuntu-focal-amd64-mini-ONIE.bin
-build-host:~/ exit
+build-host:~/ubuntu-iso$ sudo cp output/ubuntu-focal-amd64-mini-ONIE.bin ubuntu-preseed.cfg /var/www/html/
 ```

 ## Installing the Ubuntu installer from ONIE